MingweiSamuel/riotapi-schema/src/data/README.md

 endpoint.
 Which endpoints can "borrow" from which other endpoints are listed in `src/data/endpointSharedDtos.json`.
 The file is updated as needed.

-# `method404s.json`
+# `methodOptional.json`
-Methods that are reasonably likely to return 404s.
+Methods that are reasonably likely to return 404s or 204s.

 # `methodParamEnums.json`
 Method parameters (URL and GET params, currently body is not considered (?))